 Downscaling results.
-Original CRU data at 0.5 x 0.5 degrees (right).
-At right, the same CRU data downscaled to 2 x 2 km.
+LEFT: Original CRU data at 0.5 x 0.5 degrees.
+RIGHT: the same CRU data downscaled to 2 x 2 km.

 The goal of downscaling is to create locally accurate climate information starting from global scale data.